TakahiroSuzukiqq/typescriptSC/README.md

 This app was originally a typescript "Todo List"-ish app using angular animation.
 Followed the wonderful [Udemy](https://www.udemy.com) tutorial of "Learn Angular 5 from Scratch" by the instruction from [Gary Simon](https://www.udemy.com/user/garysimon2/).
 Later on, having added other page and functions, such as displaying Live Cryptocurrency price using Crypto compare API.
 Also, referred to Angular tutorial [Integrating Chart.js with Angular 5 with Data from an API](https://www.youtube.com/watch?v=RTzi5DS7On4) by [Gary Simon](http://www.garysimon.com/) on youtube which enables to fetch the API data and show it as a chart with chartjs.
 *All the API keys are the sample at this time.

+Plus, added imageUploder function using Firebase function by following below tutorial in the `Ref.`.
+You can upload image files to Firebase storage by using Firebase function created seperately.
+To avoid any troubles I just convert the function url with the word so you could not perform it.

 <img src="https://image.ibb.co/cd8K4G/Screen_Shot_2018_01_21_at_16_52_08.png" alt="Screen_Shot_2018_01_21_at_16_52_08" border="0">